Wednesday. September 7.

 There was a mobile post office set up.
 I didn’t have many addresses on me, so I sent a postcard to my roommate.
 I still knew that address.

 It just seems surreal to be standing on such historic, sacred ground.
 I scanned the Bernini Colonade.
 “Would you please move over?”
 It was a middle aged French couple behind me.
 They were smiling, but I thought they were a bit rude.
 At first I thought they wanted me to take a picture of them, but they explained that I was standing in the exact spot that would make the perfect photo shot for them.
 I thought they could have found a different angle.
 “Don’t you want me to be in the picture?”
 No, they didn’t want a record of me in their holiday snapshots.
-They had startled me enough that I decided to tease them a bit.
+They had annoyed me enough that I decided to tease them a bit.
 “Are you sure you don’t want me in the picture?”
 No, they didn’t.

 I wanted to see the exact meeting point for the Vatican tour.
 “Meet at steps near Cafe Vaticano. corner of Via Tunisi and Viale Vaticano.
 Across from the entrance to the Vatican museums.”
 I went under the colonnade.
 There was a long procession of priests in white robes.
 They were headed for a group audience with the Pope.
 Their joy was clear.
 A small street led to a corner where people were lining up to enter the Vatican Museum.
 The line wound around the old stone walls of the Vatican.
 It was already very long.